 My policy outreach activities target a wide range of stakeholders and aims to inform policymaking and implementation in primarily two ways: first, by demonstrating how my existing research can help understand and improve policy; second, by using emerging policy problems to design new research projects that will produce actionable recommendations for change.

-Applying existing research to understand and improve policy
+Applying existing research to better understand and improve policy

 I frequently give talks to think tanks and government agencies in the UK, US, and China: Chatham House, the Foreign and Commonwealth Office, National Endowment for Democracy, Woodrow Wilson Center, Shanghai Institutes for International Studies, among others.